 How is a phased return to work arranged?

-The fit note is based on the idea that an individual may be able to return to work sooner providing they have appropriate support.
 If you’re unable to provide the adjustments detailed, then the employee would remain off sick and retain their entitlement to sick pay.
 Remember that if your employee has a disability, you’ll be obliged to explore and implement reasonable adjustments.

 The phased return to work must be agreed upon by both employee and employer, to ensure both parties are happy with the arrangement.